velis74/django-project-base/docs/source/modules/authentication.rst

        ...
    )

-User caching is not enabled for bulk updates by default, since Django doesn't call event on .update().
+User caching is not enabled for bulk updates by default, since Django doesn't call signal on .update().
 Running bulk update without clearing cache could potentially cause race conditions.
 Avoid it if possible.

 It is possible to add a clear cache option also for bulk updates if needed with a custom QuerySet manager.
 You can find